 - Place the Center Square and (Piece 1) Right Sides Together (RST) and sew a ¼” seam along one side.

 - Press to set seam and press seam allowance away from the center.

-- Working counter-clockwise select (Piece 2) and place it RST according to diagram in Figure 2; note placement.
-Repeat the above steps.
+- Working counter-clockwise select (Piece 2) and place it RST according to Figure 2 on the Assembly Diagram; note placement.
+Repeat these steps.